shrekshao/3d-graphics-beginner-projects/lessons/00-intro.md

 Okay, we've got vehicles, characters, houses, etc. But look at the GTA image, how do we put them together?
 I do tell that "I want to take this shot at that angle"?

 Short answer is: math.
-Some basic usage of matrix math.
+Some basic linear algebra.
 We will learn the details in [Lesson 01 Matrix Maths](../lessons/01-matrix-math)

 But to give you an intuitive understanding of how it work, let's try go back to our earlier attempt of drawing shapes on a canvas.
 What if you are trying to build a 2D scrolling platformer game?
 Yes we have the canvas, the coordinate of the character and the background image.
 You might have already done the coordinate transform without noticing it.